 “I don’t have the money.”
 Or, “I don’t have the time.”
 Or, “I don’t have the skill/education,” etc., etc., etc.

 I think a lot of those examples could easily be translated to “I don’t have the courage”.
 This is understandable because fear can be extremely paralyzing.
 Whether it’s fear of the unknown, fear of failure, or fear of change.

 The Vision Becomes Clear

-I also did something this past September I never imagined doing: I paddled 16.4 miles from downtown Nashville in front of Nissan Stadium on the winding Cumberland River to Rock Harbor Marina.
-I thought it would take me about five or six hours to complete, but I finished in 4 hours and 15 minutes (while going against a headwind with little to no current to help carry me downstream.
+Also, I did something in September 2015 I never imagined doing.
+I paddled 16.4 miles from downtown Nashville’s Nissan Stadium on the winding Cumberland River to Rock Harbor Marina.
+I thought it would take me about five or six hours to complete.
+But I finished in 4 hours and 15 minutes.
+All while going against a headwind with little to no current to help carry me downstream.

 From Fashionista To Passionista

 With this new vision for my future, I was also able to look back on the past and see how God is using my past experience to prepare me for this.

 Straight out of grad school I became a college career adviser because I was passionate about helping college students discover what it was they loved and wanted to do in their life (instead of just doing what their mom or dad told them to do).

 Twelve years of that experience has prepared me to coach people on how to incorporate their passions into their work and how to make money doing what they love while helping others.

 My own sense of adventure and love for developing new interests outside of work has also prepared me to help others pursue passions outside of their work.